ffMathy/FluffySpoon.Publishers/README.md

     }
 }
 ```

-You can also see a command-line runnable version of this example [here](https://github.com/ffMathy/FluffySpoon.Publishers/blob/master/src/FluffySpoon.Publisher.Sample/Program.cs).

 ## Running in AppVeyor
 Below is an example of running the [sample code](https://github.com/ffMathy/FluffySpoon.Publishers/blob/master/src/FluffySpoon.Publisher.Sample/Program.cs) on an AppVeyor build server using environment variables.